RetroPie/RetroPie-Docs/docs/8Bitdo-Controller.md

 **13)** Select your controller from the list.
 ![Select controller](https://s22.postimg.org/tc6hkf2u9/10_Choose_device_for_udev.jpg)

-**14)** This then adds the rule to the file specified, you dont need to manually take any extra steps here.
+**14)** This then adds the rule to the file specified, you don't need to manually take any extra steps here.
 As indicated, you will need to reboot after completing these steps to make sure all the changes have taken effect.
 ![udev added](https://s22.postimg.org/w7jkra6u9/11_Udev_rule_added.jpg)

 **15)** The menu "Configure bluetooth connect mode" is optional, but using this can be very useful.
 ![Optional Settings](https://s22.postimg.org/cqyv4rbq9/12_Optional_settings.jpg)

-**16)** If your controller wont connect (LED change from flashing to solid) when restarting, change the mode to "boot".
-In most cases this should also enable the "background" option automatically, so you dont have to select this.
+**16)** If your controller won't connect (LED change from flashing to solid) when restarting, change the mode to "boot".
+In most cases this should also enable the "background" option automatically, so you don't have to select this.
 If you have issues with the controller not auto connecting after waking from sleep/off mode, then try "background".
 ![Bluetooth connect modes](https://s22.postimg.org/7gyhr7gv5/13_Bluetooth_connect_modes.jpg)

 **17)** When this has been set, please reboot the Raspberry Pi.
-Either during boot up, or once in Emulation Station, when you turn the controller on it should connect without issue.
+Either during boot up or once in Emulation Station, when you turn the controller on it should connect without issue.

 **18)** Configure the controller for Emulation Station and the emulators.
 Press Start in Emulation Station using your non-8bitdo controller and choose the "Configure Input" option.
 ![Configure Input](https://s22.postimg.org/9msslpkbl/14_Configure_Input_ES.jpg)